blooser/youtube-downloader/README.md

 Youtube downloader’s goal is comfort.
 To add your download you can just paste the link into the input and hit enter or press button but I strongly recommend to drag a youtube video’s thumbnail and drop it into youtube downloader.

 ![drop](https://thumbs.gfycat.com/BoldSnappyEarthworm-size_restricted.gif)

+## Web Browser integration

+Youtube Downloader is integrated with Firefox, that's mean it will read currently opened tabs with YouTube's links.
+It provides a feature to quick download currently played videos from YouTube.

 ## Installation